kanica-goddard/ezSHOP/README.md

 ## Background
 ezSHOP is an e-commerce website.
-I built this for web app for myself to practice creating a dynamic website with serverside web applications using Node.js and Express.
+I built this web app for myself to practice creating a dynamic website with serverside web applications using Node.js and Express.

 ## Features
 - Home Page